Understanding Conversational Design

 Dialogues in conversational UI and why we need them

 Dialogue is a conversational model itself.
-Its back and forth conversation that goes in between the bot and the user and you got to design for that.
+It’s back and forth conversation that goes in between the bot and the user and you have to design for that.
 It is really important to design the dialogue in such a way that is most suited and comfortable for the user.

 Designing dialogues for conversational UI and what makes a great dialogue